isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This article lists 4 strategies which the writer, a former Chief Marketing Officer, has developed during his career to market a business.
 Although the strategies are useful for small businesses and start-ups, they can be applicable to larger businesses too.

 * Hendricks, D. (2017, April 14).
 4 video advertising hacks powerful enough to change your company.
-Retrieved March 30, 2017 from Entrepreneur website: [https://www.entrepreneur.com/article/290782](https://www.entrepreneur.com/article/290782)
+Retrieved May 20, 2024 from DailyClicks website: [https://www.dailyclicks.net/4-video-advertising-hacks-powerful-enough-to-change-your-company/](https://www.dailyclicks.net/4-video-advertising-hacks-powerful-enough-to-change-your-company/)

 This article contains 4 tips which businesses that are looking to embark on video marketing can use to make their video advertisements more engaging and effective.

 * United States Small Business Administration.
 (2016).
 Marketing 101.
-Retrieved March 30, 2017 from U.S. Small Business Administration website: [https://www.sba.gov/managing-business/running-business/marketing/marketing-101](https://www.sba.gov/managing-business/running-business/marketing/marketing-101)
+Retrieved March 30, 2017 from U.S. Small Business Administration website: [https://www.sba.gov/business-guide/manage-your-business/marketing-sales](https://www.sba.gov/business-guide/manage-your-business/marketing-sales)

 This website provides an overview of business marketing for small businesses, looking at various aspects such as conducting market research, target marketing and marketing programmes.
 It also contains links to other marketing-related pages, including pages on how to develop a marketing plan, and email marketing.